minetest-mods-camp/arena_lib/DOCS.md

 Every minigame has this mode enabled by default.
 As the name suggests, it allows people to spectate a match, and there are two ways to enter this mode: the first is by getting eliminated (`remove_player_from_arena` with `1` as a reason), whereas the other is through the very entrance of the arena (if implemented).
 While in this state, they can't interact in any way with the actual match: neither by hitting entities/blocks, nor by writing in chat.
 The latter, more precisely, is a separated chat that spectators and spectators only are able to read.
 Vice versa, they're not able to read the players one.
 By default, spectate mode allows to follow players, but it also allows modders to expand it to entities and areas.
 To do that, have a look at `arena_lib.add_spectate_entity(...)` and `arena_lib.add_spectate_area(...)`
 <br>

+### 2.5 Arena region
+An arena region is an optional cuboid wrapping the arena (there can be only one per arena), that can be used for several purposes.
+An example is to save and then restore the arena map once the match is over, or eliminate any player that goes outside of it.
+As for now, a region serves no purpose by default, so it's up to the single minigame to implement the logic behind it.
+However, with arena_lib 7.0, the map reset is going to be a built-in feature.
+An util function that comes with it is `arena_lib.is_player_in_region(..)`

 ## 3. About the author(s)
 I'm Zughy (Marco), a professional Italian pixel artist who fights for FOSS and digital ethics.
 If this library spared you a lot of time and you want to support me somehow, please consider donating on [Liberapay](https://liberapay.com/Zughy/).
 Also, this project wouldn't have been possible if it hadn't been for some friends who helped me testing through: `Giov4`, `SonoMichele`, `_Zaizen_` and `Xx_Crazyminer_xX`